exactlylabs/radar/pods_agent/docs/ActiveDirectoryInstructions.md

 ### 2. MSI Transformer

+>If you already have an MSI transformer with you, please proceed to the next [Installation Section](#installation)

 The installer comes with two configurable properties:

 * ACCOUNT_TOKEN: A token used to link the pod into your account at installation time